Growing equitably, sustainably and leaving no one behind: a policy agenda for developing countries/for the poorest

 Whereas there are areas of policy where there is a lot of evidence available on tackling chronic poverty, stopping impoverishment and sustaining escapes from extreme poverty – especially on the role of human development - there are other important policy areas where evidence is thinner.
 These include how to include the poorest in economic growth.

-2. The poorest women’s economic empowerment, with empirical analysis of Bangladesh and Nigeria, as well as an analysis of donor initiatives for chronically poor women.
+A series of studies on women’s economic empowerment, with empirical analysis of Bangladesh and Nigeria, as well as an analysis of donor initiatives for chronically poor women.

 Photo credit: Harvesting.
 India.
 Photo: © World Bank / Curt Carnemark